 Use LinkedIn to establish a professional online presence—a crucial element of networking, searching for jobs and internships, and developing your career.
-Your NCA career adviser can help you get started on LinkedIn and improve your profile.

 Find Potential Contacts

 Networking opportunities abound on LinkedIn, which has more than 500 million members.
-Connecting with people is a great way to learn more about career paths and form relationships that may lead to job or internship opportunities.
+Connecting with people is a great way to learn more about career paths and form relation-ships that may lead to job or internship opportunities.

 LinkedIn offers two helpful networking strategies:

 - See Alumni: Find this tool on the Northwestern University school page to unlock a database of more than 150,000 alumni that you can filter by location, industry, and major.
 When you see alumni you want to connect with, you can send an email through the Our Northwestern alumni directory or send a connection request.

 - Groups: Find active groups that are relevant to your interests and goals, including Northwestern groups (such as Northwestern University Alumni) and professional groups (such as Area Startups or Marketing, Media, and Advertising Professionals).
 You can send messages to people in the same group even if you’re not connected.

 As LinkedIn is always updating its functionality, stay on top of making sure others can view your profile.
 To help you optimize your online professional presence, consider these tips:

 - Share your contact info in your “About” section, or be sure your settings allow your connections to view your email address.

 - If you’re looking for internship or job opportunities, make sure your “Job Seeking Preferences” are set to allow recruiters to know you are open to opportunities.